-remain competitive, trucking companies must adopt the latest mobile technologies, which can describe a system with mobile capabilities or that can push information to and from a mobile device.
+must adopt the latest mobile technologies, which can describe a system with mobile capabilities or that can push information to and from a mobile device.

-While many trucking companies were early adopters of mobile technology, these legacy systems have become almost archaic after the rapid advancements in recent years.
 Unfortunately, many are strapped with "technical debt" from adopting early systems and have limited financial ability to move to the more advanced systems available.
 But to remain competitive, they must.